runeni/brew-temper/README.md

 brew-temper
 ===========

-Monitor temparature of your homebrew while it's fermenting using a temper USB stick.
+Monitor temperature of your homebrew while it's fermenting using a temper USB stick.

 Designed to be lightweight enough to use a Raspberry Pi with Raspbian (Debian).